tjlee1220/WebExp/docs/howto.rst

   is the Primary_id which tracks each entry into the table.

-* The next column is 'exp_id' which contains an integer to associate each image with conditions defined in the 'experiments' table.
+* The next column is 'exp_id' which contains an integer to associate each image with conditions defined in the *experiments* table.
 These conditions include randomization, preservation of stimulus mapping , and stimulus grouping.

 * The *stim_id* column helps keep track of each image in its individual block.